Western Satraps: Colonization of Java and Sumatra

-It seems that the Indian colonization of the islands of Java and Sumatra took place during the time of the Western Satraps.
+It seems that the Indian colonisation of the islands of Java and Sumatra took place during the time of the Western Satraps.
 People may have fled the sub-continent due to the conflicts there.
 Some foundation legends of Java describe the leader of the colonists as Aji Saka, a prince from Gujarat, at the beginning of the Shaka era (which is also the Java era).